MicroEJ/docs/PlatformDeveloperGuide/uiInput.rst

 The Low Level APIs to implement are listed in the header file ``LLUI_INPUT_impl.h``.
 It allows events to be sent to the MicroUI implementation.
 The input drivers are allowed to add events directly using the event generator's unique ID (see :ref:`section_static_init`).
 The drivers are fully dependent on the MicroEJ framework (a driver or a driver listener cannot be developed without MicroEJ because it uses the header file generated during the MicroUI initialization step).

-To send an event to the MicroEJ application, the driver (or its listener) has to call one of the event engine function, listed in ``LLUI_INPUT.h``.
+To send an event to the application, the driver (or its listener) has to call one of the event engine function, listed in ``LLUI_INPUT.h``.
 These functions take as parameter the MicroUI EventGenerator to target and the data.
 The event generator is represented by a unique ID.
 The data depends on the type of the event.
 To run correctly, the event engine requires an implementation of functions listed in ``LLUI_INPUT_impl.h``.
 When an event is added, the event engine notifies MicroUI library.

 .. figure:: images/ui_llapi_input2.*